-“Organisational leadership see their role in a major improvement and change as starting with signing the finance approval and finishing with sending the briefing e-mail with an attached PowerPoint presentation.
+“Some organisational leaders see their role in a major improvement and change as starting with signing the finance approval and finishing with sending the briefing e-mail with an attached PowerPoint presentation.
 A while later they wonder where it all went wrong when there is no ROI” ~ Peter Gallagher

 The lifespans of big companies are getting much shorter*:

 1. The 33-year average tenure of companies on the S&P 500 in 1965 narrowed to 20 years in 1990 and is forecast to shrink to 14 years by 2026

 2. The time for a typical Fortune 500 company to reach a $1B was 20 years.
 Now $1B is being achieved within 18 months

 3. With changing technology and customer preferences, disruption will continue